San Juan Quiahije

 San Juan Quiahije is a town and municipality in Oaxaca in south-western Mexico.
 It is part of the Juquila District in the centre of the Costa Region.

-The origen of Quiahije is not known, some people conjecture it might mean "Stone Forest" in the Zapotec language.
+The origin of the name Quiahije is not known, some people conjecture it might mean "Stone Forest" in the Zapotec language.

+Geography

-The municipality covers an area of 91.86 km² at an altitude of 1,960 metres above sea level.
+The municipality covers an area of 91.86 km2 at an altitude of 1,960 metres above sea level.
 The climate is temperate humid with an average temperature of 16.4°C and annual rainfall of 847 mm.
 The forests contain pines and oaks.
 Wild fauna include deer, rabbits. iguanas, armadillos, squirrels, badgers, raccoons, wild boars, skunks, wildcats, foxes and coyotes.